 FYI: CyberGhost is currently running a deal where if you purchase their two-year subscription package, they’ll kick in three months free.
 If you average that out, you’re going to pick up the service for only $2.17 a month.

 We also wanted to make note of the fact that whichever subscription plan you pick, CyberGhost offers a risk-free trial period.
 We always love to see this, since it means you can make sure the VPN is a good fit for your budget and your purposes.

-FYI: Most VPN services we’ve encountered offer very limited trial periods.
+Also worth noting: Most VPN services we’ve encountered offer very limited trial periods.
 30 days for longer-duration subscription packages is usually the best we see.
-CyberGhost’s 45-day money-back guarantee is the best we’ve encountered so far.
+So CyberGhost’s 45-day money-back guarantee is the best we’ve encountered so far.

 It doesn’t take a finance Ph.D. to understand that the longer your subscription lasts, the more you’re going to save.
 If that’s all you’re basing your decision on, the 36-month plan is obviously the best.
 It’s billed for $87.75 up front, and that cost recurs every three years.
 We understand, though, that that’s a huge commitment you might not be ready for.